 I cannot believe you are 14 years old.
 Where did the time go?

 It seems like only yesterday when the midwife placed you in my arms, all 7lbs 6oz of you.
 Your eyes were deep blue, skin a little jaundiced but perfect and unmistakeably mine.
+You were forward even then, rolling over from birth and eager to take in all the sights.
+You had everyone who laid on eyes on you wrapped around your tiny little finger, and I am pretty sure you knew it too.

 There have been loads of posts about littles and school places, and in the most part everyone had had the school they wanted.
 We are still playing the waiting game.